Commodore 64 Resources

 Commodore 64 default character sets

 Unfortunately I do not know a method to convert all these nice bitmap charsets to Windows TTF, FON or other commonly known font formats.
 I searched the web for long, but did not find any free tools which were able to perform the conversion in batch mode.
 If you know a way to do that, please email me.
 At least I found the default character sets, containing CBM-64 fonts from 20, 40 and 80 column mode as Windows TrueType/TTF (80 KB) or Windows Bitmap/FON fonts (thanks to Jan).
-Beej prepared some simple bitmap fonts for X11.
+Beej prepared some simple bitmap fonts for X11 and Riku rendered them in HTML.

 Images

 C64 full-size graphics were 320x200 pixels with at most 16 colours.
 There were a lot of cool pictures around.
-The C64 image gallery contains 400 original images from various demos and games (of which some may still be copyrighted).
-The gallery contains 16 pages with preview images, each page approximately 100 KB large.
-Click on a preview to view the full-sized picture or download all of them (2440 KB).
-Note that the images seem distorted a little bit because 320x200 images have an aspect ratio of 0.82 instead of 1.0, like 640x480 or 800x600.
+The C64 image gallery contains 625 original images from various demos and games (of which some may still be copyrighted).
+The gallery contains preview images.
+Click on a preview to view the full-sized picture or download all of them (3600 KB).
+Note that the images seem distorted/skewed because 320x200 images have an aspect ratio of 0.82 instead of 1.0, like 640x480 or 800x600.
 To avoid this you would have to view them in 320x200 (VGA) full-screen mode.

 Sprites

 The C64's video chip supported up to 8 independent graphics icons, called sprites.
 Sprites were 24x21 pixel bitmaps with at most 3 colours out of 16.
 The bitmaps were cycled to animate a sprite.
 Sprites were used for moving components like monsters or bullets.
-The C64 sprite gallery contains more than 50 original, animated sprites from various games (of which some may still be copyrighted), each page approximately 80 KB large.
-A Java Applet is used to display each sprite.
+The C64 sprite gallery contains more than 50 original, animated sprites from various games (of which some may still be copyrighted...).
+A Java Applet is used to display and animate each sprite.
 To download the sprite's data click on the Applet or download all sprites in a zip file (68 KB).
-Note that the sprites are in exactly the same format they had on C64, I did no conversions on the data at all.
+Note that the sprites are in exactly the same format they had on C64, I did no conversions of the data at all.
 As far as I know there is no graphics programs able to open them.

 Music

 The original tunes from the C64 are known as SID music.
-There is no other place to search for SID music as the High Voltage SID Collection, which contains more than 33000 SID tunes.
-To play these tunes you need a special player, some kind of mini emulator, e.g. SidPlay.
+There is no other place to search for SID music as the High Voltage SID Collection, which contains more than 41000 SID tunes.
+To play these tunes you need a special player, some kind of mini emulator, e.g. SidPlay or Sid-Player (Android).
 For MP3 remixes visit remix.kwed.org.
-There is even a C64 remix radio station: Slay Radio.
+There is even a C64 remix radio station Slay Radio.